SIGN UP FOR OUR NEWSLETTER

 Get biweekly updates on what we have planned and what's happening across FC150 and our partners' initiatives.

-Join us for an awards reception as we celebrate some of Canada's best writers and recognize their accomplishments in faith and writing.
+The awards reception to celebrate some of Canada's best writers and recognize their accomplishments in faith and writing.
+The reception took place October 30, 2017 at the Aga Khan Museum.

 George Elliott Clarke